greencatsoft/scalajs-angular/README.md

   "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"
 ```

-** Note: It might take a few days for the release build to show up in the central repository.
-So, if you see a resolve error, please use the 0.2-SNAPSHOT in the meanwhile. **

 ### Defining a Module

 You can define an AngularJS module in the following manner.
 Note that ```config``` and